Gems are not always enough where one needs food to survive.

 "Provision in season makes a rich house (British)."
 Speaking of balance, well-nigh any drive to give more than you get back, probably must be overcome some time.
 "Who spends before he thrives, will beg before he thinks (Proverb)."

 What if something untoward happens?
-Religions and societies have ruthless laws to conform to ensure stability and control – not necessarily just peace, but a stability that serves those on top, mainly, for example through some established, bulwarked system.
+Religions and societies have ruthless laws to ensure stability and control – not necessarily just peace, but a stability that serves those on top for most part, for example through some established, bulwarked system at hand.

 Scriptures and laws

 Every book must be chewed to get out its juice (Chinese proverb).

 There are intricacies in it.
 Laws of Manu, or Manu Samhita, in the translation of G. Bühler, decrees, "When two sacred texts (Sruti) are conflicting, both are held to be law; for both are pronounced by the wise (to be) valid law.
 [Laws of Manu, 2:12-14]

 May such a way of dealing with laws and scriptures really help?
 Hardly.

 Another example concerns the value of old laws.
 Is it all right to ignore all of them, some of them, or are they all valid?
 Several moral norms may give much, as Buddhas five precepts and the ten and twenty yamas and niyamas of yoga.

 Things are not always to be taken at face value.
 It could be unwise to judge a bald man to be feeble and outdated - or the other way round -, and it could be unwise to consider a law totally valid or invalid because it is old, or "our" law.